jadenguyen/jadenguyen.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jade Nguyen is a PhD economist with research interests in applied Causal Inference and Machine Learning in economics and business.
+She combined theoretical economic modeling with quasi-experimental empirical techniques to analyze the effectiveness of welfare programs and estimate the causal impacts of trade policies on fertility decision and female employment.
+She currently works as a Senior Research Analyst at Lightcast and helps firms optimize on workforce stategies with in-depth data-driven analytics.

 {style="text-align: justify;"}